-Training and Promotora/Community Connectors Projects
+Education and Training, and Promotora/Community Connectors Projects

-All training projects and Promotora and Community Connector projects must provide pre/post assessments to measure impact on participants.
+All Education and Training projects and Promotora and Community Connector projects must provide pre/post assessments to measure impact on participants.

-- DDS has standardized measures that must be used for all Community Connector and Training projects.
+- DDS has standardized measures that must be used for all Community Connector, and Education and Training projects.
 (See additional pages below).
 These will be added to your GV account by DDS during the post-award process.
 Grantees may also collect additional information for these projects. - The standardized measures are located on the following pages.